 The Cajun seasoning, fire-roasted tomatoes and Andouille sausage give this smothered shrimp dish an amazing depth of flavor without having to make a time-consuming roux.

-Make the Cajun seasoning yourself, or try to find a good salt-free blend such as Penzeys so you can control the salt level.
+I prefer to make the Cajun seasoning blend myself or I use a good blend such as the one from Penzeys.
 As with any spicy seasoning, adjust it to YOUR taste.
-What’s hot for one person can taste barely seasoned to another.
+What’s hot for one person can taste barely seasoned to another!

 While we’re on the subject, please try to always use wild-caught American shrimp.
-I don’t want to make you lose your appetite by telling you in detail about imported farm-raised shrimp, so just let me tell you that wild-caught American shrimp is safer and has a superior texture.
+Wild-caught American shrimp tastes better and has a superior texture.
 It’s the only type of shrimp I will eat and the only shrimp I use for my customers.

 The grits are also best prepared shortly before serving.
 Quick (not instant) grits are fine to use and are readily available in the cereal aisle.
 If yo mama taught you to always use stone-ground, then, by all means, you’d better do it.